WalletScrutiny/WalletScrutinyCom/_hardware/coldlartouch.md

 - Private keys for different coins are derived from mnemonics
 - Hardware cold wallet (offline end) handles digital signatures
 - ColdLar software App (network end) handles transaction building and broadcasting
-- Communication NFC ensures private keys never touch the internet
+- NFC ensures private keys never touch the internet
 - Card can be reset

 The verdict for this device regarding its **lack of an interface**, is unchanged.